Gayathri17012007/MODULE-9/Matrix Operations-Diagonal Matrix Elements.md

 ## Result
-Thus the program hass been executed successfully.
+Thus the program has been executed successfully.